Preparing a Linux server for BMC Digital Workplace Catalog installation

 |Shell profile file in the non-root user's home directory.
 (The file might be named something like .profile or .bash_profile.)
 These permissions should have been granted when the user account was created.|

 To grant permission to a user based on Linux groups

-Your IT policy will determine whether you should grant permissions at the owner level or the group level.
-BMC recommends that a system administrator with root user permissions grants the permissions at the group level from the command line.
+Your IT policy will determine whether you should grant permissions at the owner or group level.

 The following steps provide an example of one method for granting access from the command line.